 This and the next page look at the different activities that went on in the mine.

-South Crofty Mine Underground 3.3 – From left to right: Mickey Roberts (Miner), Robin Boon (Chief Surveyor), Merv Randlesome (Miner) and Allan Reynolds (Mine Surveyor).
-I do remember it was very hot here.
-The area had bee recently mined out so the ventilation had not been extended into the working area.
+South Crofty Mine Underground: 3.12 – From left to right: Mickey Roberts (Miner), Robin Boon (Chief Surveyor) and Allan Reynolds (Mine Surveyor).

-Many images on this page refer to Surveyors and Surveying.
-Keith Russ who is still employed at the mine has kindly written out a few notes for the page.
+Keith Russ who is still employed at the mine has kindly written out a few notes for the page:

 Mine surveying is one of the most important aspects of modern mining.
 However it is often overlooked.
 If a surveyor does their job correctly no one notices – but if done incorrectly no one ever forgets !